HewlettPackard/quartz/README.md

 hundreds of MiB/s to tens of GiB/S. These values (or their approximations) can be used for the experiments with memory bandwidth throttling.
 Note, that the model is built once: it is cached and then used for all later experiments.
+(You can also run a specially prepared  automated script *bandwidth-model-building.sh* in directory *benchmark-tests*.
+For details see [README-BENCHMARKS-TESTING.md](https://github.hpe.com/labs/quartz/blob/master/README-BENCHMARKS-TESTING.md) ).

 For example, to enable memory bandwidth throttling at 2 GB/s, you should change the emulator configuration file  "nvmemul.ini" using the following settings: